programster/package-queues/README.md

 # Queues
-This package was created to make it simple to create queues of tasks, such as for seding asynchronus MySQL or [CURL requests](https://github.com/programster/curl-easier).
+This package was created to make it simple to create queues of tasks, such as for sending [asynchronus MySQL queries](https://github.com/iRAP-software/package-async-query) or [CURL requests](https://github.com/programster/curl-easier).

 ## Requirements